 Many nurses are leaving positions at rural hospitals for the reasons outlined in Part I: higher pay, flexible hours, and better locations to work and live.
 In fact, 42% of respondents from another Chartis Group survey said better-paying jobs were the number one reason behind nursing departures in 2022.

 As larger hospitals in urban areas lure nurses and other healthcare workers with hefty bonuses, rural hospitals are struggling to compete.
 In contrast, rural hospitals offer smaller salaries, further enhancing the attractiveness of pursuing opportunities elsewhere.
 Staffing shortages have pushed many small hospitals in rural areas to refuse the admittance of patients, close inpatient wards, and limit or suspend outpatient services.

 These conditions have left rural hospitals vulnerable to closure.
 Meanwhile, the providers who remain open face increasing costs from recruitment and contract labor.
 High turnover can also make it more challenging to maintain a high standard of care and safety.
 And perhaps most importantly, staffing shortages are causing the erosion of trust communities have placed in the facilities that serve them.
 Unique solutions will need to be found to combat these problems.

 Part III: How did we get here?
 And what will the future look like?

 In this part of the report, we’ll explore some of the driving forces behind the healthcare staffing shortage.
 They are:

-- Population growth and aging is leading to increased demand for healthcare
+- Population growth and aging is leading to increased demand for care

 - Feelings of burnout